randall-frank/digisim/README.rst

 Normally, one would download the `.po` file and use it with an emulator or burn a 5.25" disk with the image.
-Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can play the game via a web browser.
+Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can run the program via a web browser.

 `Run DigiSim in a browser <https://apple2ts.com/?appmode=game&theme=dark#https://github.com/randall-frank/digisim/releases/download/v1.2.0/DigiSim_Release.po>`_